brege/brege.org/content/post/foraging-humanity/index.md

 ![FOUND scrap note says: "7th Grade.
 Dear Katie, I won't forgive you for that what happend Thursday ant I'm no Longer being frie with you because you're annoying. from, Zyan"](ANNOYING-crop.jpg)
 [Source](http://foundmagazine.com/find/annoying/)

 It is no wonder why this magazine was so popular in the US penal system.
-Shy of living in it, its these discards that are made to share our bond.
-To me, there is an inner nature here lost in most documentaries (ugh, Netflix), let alone all reality TV shows: they are over prompted and epicly driven.
+Shy of living in it, it's these discards that are made to share our bond.
+To me, there is an inner nature here lost in most documentaries (ugh, *Netflix*), let alone all reality TV shows: they are over prompted and epicly driven.
 But the stories in *Found* were of a different species, one that was free of slant, rich in humor, tied deeply in emotion and all of our imperfections.

 ## How To with John Wilson